Chapter I. Purpose and Goals

 Art 12 Alda is authorized to receive financial donation from local or foreign individuals or legal entities, for operations and activities of the association.
 If Alda receives a donation from an unknown individual the donation should be given to a charity organization in accordance to the board’s decision, if the donation is higher then 10.000 ISK and if it’s impossible to know who the donor is.
 The same applies if the total amount of donations from unknown donors reaches 10.000 ISK annually.

-Art 13 It is permissible to accept donation of up to 250.000 ISK annually from a single donor, be it an individual or a legal entity.
+Art 13. a.
+It is permissible to accept specific donations of up to 750.000 ISK annually (or any amount equal to this) from a single donor, be it an individual or a legal entity.
 Acceptance of higher donations is only allowed if it’s clear that the donor shares Alda’s objectives or it is in some other way certain that the donation will not in any way influence the policies or the objectives of the association.
 The board shall always discuss such donations or call a general meeting to discuss them.
-Donation over 1.000.000 ISK will always need the approval of a general meeting.
+Donation over 2.500.000 ISK will always need the approval of a general meeting.
 When a maximum amount is evaluated an individual and limited companies he’s connected to are counted together.
 Discounts, debt forgiveness and all other transfer of valuables shall be considered donations in this context.